At the beginning of April, most of the Covid-related restrictions, such as the requirement to wear a mask inside buildings were suspended.

 Please note: Consultations on campus can currently only be carried out in compliance with the current hygiene measures (wearing a mouth/nose protection, keeping a safe distance).

 Measures to slow down the spread of the virus have been put in place and these include restricting movements and awareness and strengthening the health facilities.
-All federal states have now made it compulsory to wear a mask in parts of public spaces (super markets, public transport services) in order to contain the further spread of the coronavirus.
+It is not compulsory to wear a mask in parts of public spaces (supermarkets, public transport services) any longer.
+However, individual locations might still ask customers to wear face masks or show some proof of vaccination or a test.
 Measures are subject to daily scrutiny and may vary across the country.

 In general, we would like to say that the situation is consciously being addressed in Germany and all authorities are carefully assessing the situation according to the recommendations of the World Health Organisation.
 Appropriate decisions and measures are being taken whenever the need arises.
 The strong Health System in Germany will also help in quickly overcoming the situation.